gmag11/Pocket2FA/README.md

 ---

 **Note**: This client requires an existing 2FAuth server instance.
 It is not a standalone 2FA solution but rather a mobile companion to the web application.

+## Disclaimer

+The author and contributors are not responsible for any errors, synchronization issues, alterations, corruption, or loss of data that may occur while using this application.
+Use this software at your own risk.
+The project is provided "as is" without any warranties or guarantees.

+It is recommended to make regular backups of your data.